prolibperson/prolib-os/README.txt

 	https://wiki.osdev.org/

 to build:
-	you will need a gcc cross-compiler (i386-elf-gcc) (i used gcc 11.2.0) you will need these (qemu, nasm, build-essential) for running the os, and building for the cross compiler, you will need (libgmp-dev, libmpfr-dev, libmpc-dev, gcc (yes we are using gcc to build gcc))
+	you will need a gcc cross-compiler (i386-elf-gcc) (i used gcc 11.2.0) *FOR NOW YOU DONT NEED THIS* you will need these (qemu, nasm, build-essential) for running the os, and building *<--- YOULL JUST NEED THIS* for the cross compiler, you will need (libgmp-dev, libmpfr-dev, libmpc-dev, gcc (yes we are using gcc to build gcc))

 	run "make" to compile and "make run" to run the os using qemu